chaos-mesh/website/versioned_docs/version-2.7.3/use-grafana-data-source.md

 ## Questions and feedback

-If you encounter problems during installation or setup, you are welcome to ask questions to the community at [CNCF Slack](https://cloud-native.slack.com/archives/C0193VAV272), or create an [GitHub issue](https://github.com/chaos-mesh/datasource/issues) to communicate with the Chaos Mesh team.
+If you encounter problems during installation or setup, you are welcome to ask the community at [CNCF Slack](https://cloud-native.slack.com/archives/C0193VAV272), or create a [GitHub issue](https://github.com/chaos-mesh/datasource/issues) to communicate with the Chaos Mesh team.

 ## What's next